ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    This flag can take the values 0 to 2, to align  with the ``ENABLE_FEAT`` mechanism.
 Default value is ``0``.

+-  ``ENABLE_FEAT_SCTLR2``: Numeric value to enable support for FEAT_SCTLR2
+   (Extension to SCTLR_ELx) at EL2 and below, setting the bit SCR_EL3.SCTLR2En in EL3 to allow access to SCTLR2_ELx registers and context switch them.
+This feature is OPTIONAL from Armv8.0 implementations and mandatory in Armv8.9 implementations.
+   This flag can take the values 0 to 2, to align  with the ``ENABLE_FEAT`` mechanism.
+Default value is ``0``.

 -  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support in GCC for TF-A. This option is currently only supported for AArch64.
 Default is 0.